wakatime/wakatime-blog/posts/43-wakatime-2020-programming-stats.md

 In 2020, over 250k developers spent a combined [placeholder] hours programming, tracked with WakaTime text editor plugins.
 This post is an analysis of all those hours spent programming during 2020, and a quick list of improvements and new [WakaTime][about] features.
-Most notably, the new [Google Calendar integration][integrations] shows meeting time on your dashboards.
+Most notably, the new [Google Calendar integration][integrations] shows meeting times on your dashboard.

 ## Programming stats for 2020